Moonia9/exercises-js1/week-1/extraExercises/README.md

 [2, 3, 4, 5] -> [2, 4, 5]
 ["alpha", "gamma", "delta"] -> ["alpha", "beta", "gamma", "delta"] [10,-10,-5,-3,2,1] -> [10, 9, 8, 7, 6, 5, 4, 3, 2, 1]

+ARRAY ITERATION
+In exercise-4-arrayIteration.js
+1. Using a loop, iterate through this array and console.log all of the people.
+2. Write the command to remove "Greg" from the array.
+3. Write the command to remove "James" from the array.
+4. Write the command to add "Matt" to the front of the array.
+5. Write the command to add your name to the end of the array.
+6. Using a loop, iterate through this array and after console.log-ing "Mary", exit from the loop.
+7. Write the command to make a copy of the array using slice.
+The copy should NOT include "Mary" or "Matt".
+8. Write the command that gives the indexOf where "Mary" is located.
+9. Write the command that gives the indexOf where "Foo" is located (this should return -1).
+10. Redefine the people variable with the value you started with.
+Using the splice command, remove "Devon" from the array and add "Elizabeth" and "Artie".
+Your array should look like this when you are done ["Greg", "Mary", "Elizabeth", "Artie", "James"].
+11. Create a new variable called withBob and set it equal to the people array concatenated with the string of "Bob".

+OBJECT BASICS
+In exercise-5-objectBasics.js
+//Exercise
+1. Create an object that has your firstName, lastName, and occupation as keys.
+2. Access each value from your object using both dot notation and bracket notation.
+3. Add a key for hobby to your object.
+Remove the key and value for occupation.